-- ensure that students have a full understanding of the expectations and guidelines of all subjects. - ensure that students understand what constitutes academic misconduct and its possible consequences. - plan a manageable workload so students can allocate time effectively to produce work according to the IB's expectations.

-- give supportive and timely feedback and ensure students are provided with the appropriate opportunities for editing and revisions, consistent with guidelines in IB documentation. - ensure that all student work is appropriately labelled and saved to avoid any error when submitting assessment to the IB.
-Students should sign subjectspecific consent forms to confirm the authenticity of the work submitted for external assessment. - •avoid student collusion by cross-referencing work across multiple groups of students when preparing to submit final pieces of work for assessment. - respond to student academic misconduct and support the school and IB's investigations. - respond to school maladministration and support the school and IB's investigations.
+- Devote teaching time for students to practice Harvard referencing or bibliography format. - Build schedules to request drafts of the final tasks or essays.
+Do not just wait for the final piece to be submitted. - Plan for activities where students can be shown the different forms that plagiarism can take. - Explain that questionable or unreferenced content of the task will be cross-referenced using the internet. - Avoid general topics for tasks and make them as interesting as possible. - Role model: giving others credit for their work every day in your teaching - Ensure that students have a full understanding of the expectations and guidelines of all subjects. - Ensure that students understand what constitutes academic misconduct and its possible consequences. - Plan a manageable workload so students can allocate time effectively to produce work according to the IB's expectations. - Give supportive and timely feedback and ensure students are provided with the appropriate opportunities for editing and revisions, consistent with guidelines in IB documentation. - Avoid providing excessive assistance to students during the course production process, such as providing multiple edits to the work in contradiction to subject guide instructions. - Ensure that all student work is appropriately labelled and saved to avoid any error when submitting assessment to the IB.
+Students should sign subjectspecific consent forms to confirm the authenticity of the work submitted for external assessment. - Avoid student collusion by cross-referencing work across multiple groups of students when preparing to submit final pieces of work for assessment. - Respond to student academic misconduct and support the school and IB's investigations. - Respond to school maladministration and support the school and IB's investigations.